Source Library

 This seminal psychology paper introduces implementation intentions as a highly effective self-regulatory strategy for translating goals into successful action through simple 'if-then' planning.

-Ego depletion: Is the active self a limited resource?
+Ego depletion: is the active self a limited resource?

 This research evaluates the medical ethics of commitment devices, highlighting their potential to help patients adhere to health goals while addressing concerns about equity and informed consent.